-- Closing statement signed by both the buyer and the seller, and the deed or land contract relating to the purchase or sale, if the farm on which the claim is based was purchased or sold during the claim year (copies, not originals). - Document to verify your percentage of ownership.
+- Closing statement signed by both the buyer and the seller, and the deed or land contract relating to the purchase or sale, if the farm on which the claim is based was purchased or sold during the claim year (copies, not originals).
+The closing statement must show the legal description or parcel numbers of the property purchased or sold. - Document to verify your percentage of ownership.

-If you purchased or sold property during the year, or if there are names on the property tax bills other than yours and your spouse's and 1) you did not verify your ownership percentage with a previous year's claim, or 2) your ownership percentage has changed since 2009, enclose a copy (not the original) of the appropriate document listed below, to verify your (or your household's) ownership percentage.
+If there are names on the property tax bills other than yours and your spouse's and 1) you did not verify your ownership percentage with a previous year's claim or 2) your ownership percentage has changed since 2010, enclose a copy (not the original) of the appropriate document listed below, to verify your (or your household's) ownership percentage.
 Documents that you may submit to verify your ownership include:

 - a.
-A closing statement and deed or land contract if you purchased or sold property during the year.
-The closing statement must be signed by both the buyer and the seller and show the legal description or parcel numbers of the property purchased or sold. - b.
-A deed to verify your ownership percentage in coowned property; your acquisition by a method other than purchase, such as by gift, repossession, etc.; or a life estate. - c.
+A deed to verify your ownership percentage in coowned property; your acquisition by a method other than purchase, such as by gift, repossession, etc.; or a life estate. - b.
 A Wisconsin Schedule 3K-1 to verify your percentage of ownership of capital if you are a partner in a partnership (a partner's ownership percentage in farmland owned by the partnership is based on capital ownership percentage, not profit or loss percentage).

-- d.
-A Wisconsin Schedule 5K-1 to verify your percentage of stock ownership if you are a tax-option (S) corporation shareholder. - e.
-A land contract if you are a vendee purchasing property. - f.
-A divorce judgment, including the final stipulation, if you acquired full or partial ownership through a divorce. - g.
-A final judgment in an estate if you inherited property. - h.
-A certification of termination of joint tenancy if a joint tenant (or spouse) has died. - i.
+- c.
+A Wisconsin Schedule 5K-1 to verify your percentage of stock ownership if you are a tax-option (S) corporation shareholder. - d.
+A land contract if you are a vendee purchasing property. - e.
+A divorce judgment, including the final stipulation, if you acquired full or partial ownership through a divorce. - f.
+A final judgment in an estate if you inherited property. - g.
+A certification of termination of joint tenancy if a joint tenant (or spouse) has died. - h.
 A trust instrument if you are the trustee of a trust claiming the credit, the grantor of a revocable trust, or a grantor with a life estate.